ASTXRTYS/Crewaistudio/auren/senior_engineer_instructions/README.md

 - Celebrate successes and learn from challenges

 ### Feedback Loop:
-- **Senior Engineer**: Provides strategic guidance and course corrections
+- **Senior Engineer Claude**: Provides strategic guidance and course corrections
-- **Claude**: Implements with attention to detail and suggests optimizations
+- **Implementation Claude**: Implements with attention to detail and suggests optimizations
-- **Together**: We iterate and improve both the product and our process
+- **Together**: We iterate and improve both the product and our process as a Claude-to-Claude team

 ## 🚀 CURRENT PROJECT: AUREN 2.0